Everlasting Kingdom: Unraveling the Bible’s Secrets

 If you have any doubts about the tremendous importance of the Commandments, then I would strongly urge you to consider all of the “New Testament” references to the “commandments”.
 There are a couple of much twisted passages pertaining to man made laws that many would have you believe reflect the notion that Yehovah has rejected His own law.
 However, the overwhelming majority of the references are clear and powerful endorsements for keeping the Commandments.
 Your eternal life depends on keeping them!
 The vast majority of Christians who tell you otherwise are deceived.
 Here are most of the “New Scripture” references for the word “commandment”.

-Matthew 19:16-17 Someone came to Him and asked, “Good Master, what good thing should I do to have eternal Life?”
+Matthew 19:16-17 Someone came to Him and asked, “Good Sovereign, what good thing should I do to have eternal life ?”
 17 He replied, “Why are you calling Me good?
 No one is good but One, namely Aloha [God].
-But if you want to enter into eternal Life, OBEY THE COMMANDMENTS” [1].
+But if you want to enter into eternal life, OBEY THE COMMANDMENTS” [2].

-Mark 10:17-19 As He was beginning His journey, someone ran and fell to his knees and asked Him, “Good Master, what must I do to inherit eternal Life?”
-18 Yeshua replied, “Why call Me good?
+Mark 10:17-19 As He was beginning His journey, someone ran and fell to his knees and asked Him, “Good Sovereign, what must I do to inherit eternal life?
+[2]” 18 Yeshua replied, “Why call Me good?
 No one is good but Aloha [God] alone.
 19 You know the Commandments: Don’t commit adultery.
 Don’t steal.
 Don’t murder.
 Don’t give false testimony.
 Don’t cheat.
 Honor your father and your mother.”

 Luke 1:6 They were both righteous in the sight of Yehovah, continuing on life’s journey in all of His Commandments and Aloha’s righteous requirements perfectly.

-Luke 18:18-20 One of the leaders asked Him, “Good Master, what must I do so that I can inherit eternal Life”?
+Luke 18:18-20 One of the leaders asked Him, “Good Sovereign, what must I do so that I can inherit eternal life” [1]?
 19 Yeshua asked him, “Why do you call Me good?
 No one is good except Aloha alone.
 20 You know the Commandments, [Aramaic order] ‘You must never murder.
 You must never commit adultery.
 You must never steal.
 You must never give a false testimony.
 And honor your father and your mother.’

 John 14:21 Anyone who accepts My Commandments and obeys them is someone who loves Me.
 My Father will love anyone who loves Me, as will I, and I’ll reveal Myself to them.”